Acting prime minister: China

-After the death of Zhou Enlai, the first Premier of the State Council, then Vice Premier Hua Guofeng served as Acting Premier of the State Council.
-Hua Guofeng became Premier of the State Council after serving as acting Premier of the State Council for two months.
+After the death of Zhou Enlai, the first Premier of the State Council, then Vice Premier Hua Guofeng served as acting premier of the State Council.
+Hua Guofeng became Premier of the State Council after serving as acting premier of the State Council for two months.

 After Zhao Ziyang resigned as Premier of the State Council to the Standing Committee of the National People's Congress in November 1987, then Vice Premier Li Peng became Acting Premier.
-Li Peng later formally became Premier in April 1988.
+Li Peng later formally became premier in April 1988.

+India

+In 1964 after the death of Jawaharlal Nehru, the first Prime Minister of India, then Minister of Home Affairs Gulzarilal Nanda served as the acting prime minister for thirteen days, till the appointment of Lal Bahadur Shastri as prime minister.

+In 1966 Nanda again served as the acting prime minister for thirteen days after the death of Shastri, the second Prime Minister of India, till the appointment of Indira Gandhi as prime minister.

 Israel

-The designated Acting Prime Minister takes the role of Prime Minister as Acting Prime Minister, for up to one hundred consecutive days, if the incumbent is temporarily incapacitated.
+The designated acting prime minister takes the role of prime minister as acting prime minister, for up to one hundred consecutive days, if the incumbent is temporarily incapacitated.
 Whilst in other countries the term "Acting Prime Minister" only refers to an individual actually performing the role, in Israel the term is also in use when a designated Minister is allocated, even if they never actually perform the role.

 New Zealand

-In New Zealand, the Acting Prime Minister is the designated head of government when the incumbent is not available to fulfill their duties.
-This includes when the Prime Minister is overseas, unwell, or otherwise temporarily unavailable.
+In New Zealand, the acting prime minister is the designated head of government when the incumbent is not available to fulfill their duties.
+This includes when the prime minister is overseas, unwell, or otherwise temporarily unavailable.
 Typically this position is filled by the Deputy Prime Minister.
-Hugh Watt, who was then the Deputy Prime Minister, served as Acting Prime Minister for six days, after Norman Kirk died in office in 1974.
+Hugh Watt, who was then the deputy prime minister, served as acting prime minister for six days, after Norman Kirk died in office in 1974.

-Deputy Prime Minister Winston Peters was serving as Acting Prime Minister as of 21 June 2018 until 2 August 2018, while Jacinda Ardern took maternity leave.
+Deputy Prime Minister Winston Peters was serving as acting prime minister as of 21 June 2018 until 2 August 2018, while Jacinda Ardern took maternity leave.

-Prior to the establishment of the Deputy Prime Minister role, a senior Minister would be appointed to act as Prime Minister when, for example, the incumbent was travelling overseas.
-In the current era, when both the Prime Minister and Deputy Prime Minister are unavailable, the next highest ranking minister who is available will be asked to act as Prime Minister, until a colleague of higher rank is available again.
+Prior to the establishment of the deputy prime minister role, a senior minister would be appointed to act as prime minister when, for example, the incumbent was travelling overseas.
+In the current era, when both the prime minister and deputy prime minister are unavailable, the next highest-ranking minister who is available will be asked to act as prime minister, until a colleague of higher rank is available again.

 Sri Lanka

-In Sri Lanka, an Acting Prime Minister is a senior minister appointed to take the role of Prime Minister in the absence of the incumbent.
-Wijeyananda Dahanayake was appointed Acting Prime Minister on September 26, 1959 following the assassination of S. W. R. D. Bandaranaike.
-He was subsequently confirmed as Prime Minister by parliament.
+In Sri Lanka, an acting prime minister is a senior minister appointed to take the role of prime minister in the absence of the incumbent.
+Wijeyananda Dahanayake was appointed acting prime minister on September 26, 1959 following the assassination of S. W. R. D. Bandaranaike.
+He was subsequently confirmed as prime minister by parliament.